U.S. House leaders determined to pass $2.2 trillion coronavirus bill

 The crisis has dealt a crushing blow to the economy, with thousands of businesses closing or cutting back.
 The Labor Department reported that the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.

 Pelosi said there was no question more money would be needed to fight the coronavirus.
-She said House committees would be working on the next phase in the near term, even if the full chamber is not in session.
+She said House committees would work on the next phase in the near term, even if the full chamber is not in session.

 House Republican leader Kevin McCarthy also backs the relief plan.
 But he wants it to be allowed to work before deciding on more legislation.